nrs-org/novelslop/content/vol_01/chap_13.typ

   "Programs?
 You mean the coding assignments in second-year middle school?
 You can compete in writing that?"
 Mikoto replied with enthusiasm.

   "Right!
-And if you are good at this and got some awards, some university would take you in instantly."
+And if you are good at this and got some awards, IT programs at some university would take you in instantly!
+A lot of graduates from the club got into their university without having to take any entrance exams because of it."

   Mona noticed that the president suddenly became able to converse much more freely than before.
-Maybe it was due to the fact it was his topic?
+Maybe it was due to the fact it was his forte now?

   "Really?
 Maybe I should take a try!"